lokalized/lokalized-java/README.md

 * Complex translation rules can be expressed in a configuration file, not code
 * First-class support for gender and plural (cardinal, ordinal) language forms
 * Provide a simple expression language to handle traditionally difficult edge cases
-* Support for multiple platforms
+* Support multiple platforms natively
 * Immutability/thread-safety
 * No dependencies

 #### Design Non-Goals

-* Support for date/time, number, percentage, and currency formatting (these problems are already solved well)
+* Support for collation and date/time, number, percentage, and currency formatting (these problems are already solved well)

+#### Roadmap

+* Static analysis tool to autogenerate/sync localized strings files
+* Additional Ports (JavaScript, Python, Go, ...)
+* Webapp for translators

 #### License